libor-peltan-cznic/draft-edns-presentation/draft-peltan-edns-presentation-format.md

 ## Edns-Key-Tag Option

-The edns-key-tag (OPTION-CODE 14 {{?RFC8145, Section 4}}) Field-name is `KEYTAG` and its Field-value is displayed as a comma-separated list of Decimal values.
+The edns-key-tag (OPTION-CODE 14 {{?RFC8145, Section 4}}) Field-name is `KEYTAG` and its Field-value is displayed as a comma-separated list of Decadic values.

 ## Extended DNS Error Option {#ede}

-The Extended DNS Error (OPTION-CODE 15 {{?RFC8914}}) Field-name is `EDE` and the Field-value is its INFO-CODE as Decimal value.
+The Extended DNS Error (OPTION-CODE 15 {{?RFC8914}}) Field-name is `EDE` and the Field-value is its INFO-CODE as Decadic value.
 It is recommended to add a comment with the Purpose of the given code (first presented in {{?RFC8914, Section 5.2}} and then governed by {{IANA.EDNS.EDE}}).

 If the EXTRA-TEXT is nonempty, it MUST be displayed as another field, with Field-name `EDETXT` and Field-value being the EXTRA-TEXT string as-is.